 So, when you use essential oils, you won’t have to worry much about the visible after-effects of dermatitis.
 I’d say, those are quite a few reasons to consider essential oils for both prevention and treatment of skin rash, wouldn’t you?
 With that, let’s get talking about which oils to use and how to use them.

 Top 10 Essential Oils For Skin Rashes

-- Peppermint: I would say that this one is pretty much the king among EOs meant for rashes.
+- Peppermint: I would say that this one is pretty much the king among essential oils meant for rashes.
 Even if you were to discount its superlative anti-inflammatory abilities, the icy cold reprieve it offers from the maddening itch would still put it in my list of the best products for dermal troubles.
-The fact that peppermint EO also has antiseptic properties to boot simply adds to its effectiveness.
+The fact that peppermint essential oil also has antiseptic properties to boot simply adds to its effectiveness.

 - Myrrh: This one is another veritable classic that has been used for centuries to treat all types of dermal and inflammatory problems.
 Whether your rash is attributed to eczema, an infection or psoriasis, this oil will help to restore hydration and elasticity and bring about faster healing.

 - Patchouli: The earthy smelling oil works extraordinarily well on rashes, hives and other skin troubles brought on by bug and insect bites.
 Patchouli essential oil is just as effective on eczema as well as rash caused by fungal infections.
 The astringent properties of this oil give it the ability to stop skin infections and to treat the itching and prickly feel associated with skin rash.

 - Rosemary: The antimicrobial properties of this oil are literally the stuff of legends.
 I kid you not folks; this oil can even kill those germs that do not heed to any available antibiotics.
 So, whether your rash is a result of herpes or heat, rosemary essential oil will kick it right out of your body.
 Plus, the volatile extract is extremely effective against itching, inflammation and flaking.